 Employers in China must stay up to date on the current rules on minimum wages in China, which are constantly evolving.
 The minimum wages in China are continuing to grow at a rapid rate.
 It is important that employers understand how increases in minimum wages affect the overall labor cost as well as understand the nuances of regional variations related to minimum wages.

-New Horizons Global Partners can provide strategic consulting in China regarding labor cost estimates and offer guidance on complying with these laws.
+Horizons can provide strategic consulting in China regarding labor cost estimates and offer guidance on complying with these laws.

 Recent Changes in Minimum Wages